AuthorsAuthority/authorsauthority.github.io/docs/artdump/page_oc_dump.md

 ## List of OCs

 <a href="https://authorsauthority.github.io/docs/artdump/oc_tesan">Tesan from Huracan and Volcani</a>

+While it's *officially* part of the series, it's pretty much a standalone writing.